borongzhang/back_projection_diffusion/README.md

 We make a sample dataset publicly available [via Zenodo](https://doi.org/10.5281/zenodo.14745154).

-After downloading the data, please put the datasets in the data folder, and put tmp folder in the src folder (optional).
+After downloading the data, by default, please place the datasets in a data folder and the tmp folder in the examples folder (optional).
+To change the data directory, modify `training_data_path` and `test_data_path`.
+To change the directory for the trained model parameters, modify `cond_workdir`.
-The following is the directory structure for the `back_projection_diffusion` project:
+The following is the default directory structure for the `back_projection_diffusion` project:

 ```
 back_projection_diffusion/
-      ├── colab/
-      ├── data/
-      │   ├── 10hsquares_trainingdata/      # Contains training data for 10h squares
-      │   └── 10hsquares_testdata/          # Contains test data for 10h squares
-      ├── src/
+      ├── examples/
       │   └── tmp/                          # Contains trained model parameters
       │       ├── equinet_cnn_10hsquares/
       │       ├── b_equinet_cnn_10hsquares/
       │       ├── analytical_cnn_10hsquares/
       │       └── switchnet_cnn_10hsquares/
+      ├── data/
+      │   ├── 10hsquares_trainingdata/      # Contains training data for 10h squares
+      │   └── 10hsquares_testdata/          # Contains test data for 10h squares
+      └── src/
 ```

 ## Demos
-Demos for `EquiNet-CNN`, `B-EquiNet-CNN`, `Analytical-CNN` and `SwitchNet-CNN` trained on the `10h Overlapping Squares` dataset can be found in the `colabs` folder.
+Demos for `EquiNet-CNN`, `B-EquiNet-CNN`, `Analytical-CNN` and `SwitchNet-CNN` trained on the `10h Overlapping Squares` dataset can be found in the `examples` folder.
 If the trained model parameters in `tmp` are loaded, the training scripts will be automatically skipped.

 ## Datasets
 Datasets can be generated using the MATLAB code in the `data_generation` folder.

 ### Synthetic Perturbations
 Perturbations `Shepp-Logan`, `3-5-10h Triangles`, and `10h Overlapping Squares` can be generated using the corresponding `eta_generation_?.m` scripts.

 ![synthetic_media](https://github.com/user-attachments/assets/d4fe637e-bf80-4a40-8678-af30a45ebf3a)

 The resolution and number of perturbations should be specified in the `setup scaling parameters` section.
 The generated perturbations will be stored as an HDF5 file with the following structure: